VALIS-software/valis-hpgv/README.md

 });
 ```

+The available track types are
+- `sequence`
+- `signal`
+- `annotation`

 ## Using the Preprocessing Script to Visualize a Collection of Files
-The preprocessing script is used to prepare common genomics formats for optimal visualation with HPGV
+The preprocessing script is used to prepare common genomics formats for optimal visualization with HPGV

 Put the files you want to convert and visualize together in a directory

 `npx genome-preprocess <path to your directory>`

-This will generate a new directory named `_output` which contains the converted files ready for viewing in HPGV
+This will generate a new directory named `hpgv-files` which contains the converted files ready for viewing in HPGV

 ## Getting Started with TypeScript
 (see examples/typescript)